Choate Rosemary Hall

-Choate Rosemary Hall (/tʃoʊt/ CHOHT) is a private, co-educational, college-preparatory boarding school in Wallingford, Connecticut, United States.
+Choate Rosemary Hall (/tʃoʊt/ CHOHT) is a private college-preparatory boarding school in Wallingford, Connecticut, United States.
 Founded in 1890, it took its present name and began a co-educational system with the 1978 merger of The Choate School for boys and Rosemary Hall for girls.
 It is part of the Eight Schools Association and the Ten Schools Admission Organization.

 History

 Founders and early years

 The "Homestead" (built in 1774) was the Choate family's summer home in Wallingford.
 According to the school newspaper, it is rumored to contain a secret passage to aid escaped slaves on the Underground Railroad.

 Choate Rosemary Hall was formed in 1978 through the merger of two sister schools founded by Mary and William Choate in the 1890s.
 The Choates spent their summers in Mary's home town of Wallingford, Connecticut.

 Mary, an alumna of Miss Porter's School, was the great-granddaughter of Caleb Atwater (1741–1832), a Connecticut merchant who supplied the American forces during the Revolutionary War.

 William Gardner Choate (1830–1921) was a federal judge with the Southern District of New York from 1878 to 1881, before resigning to enter private practice.
 He was a national authority on railroad, bankruptcy, and corporation law.
 His brother Joseph Hodges Choate, another noted lawyer, served as the U.S. ambassador to the United Kingdom.